fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 ## Inversed Data Plot

 The inverse y-axis charts are similar to the normal column charts, except that the y-axis in these charts are inverted.
 The lower limit and upper limit value positions are swapped in the inverse y-axis chart.
-In v3.13.0 inverse chart comes with a new appearance, i.e., the data plots will now appear from the top of the canvas.
+In v3.13.0 inverse chart comes with a new appearance, i.e., the data plots (column and area) will now appear from the top of the canvas.

-> The inverse data plots will be applicable to the charts with positive y-axis range (> = 0).
+> The inverse data plots (column and area) will be applicable to the charts with positive y-axis range (> = 0).

 The new visualization of the inverse chart looks like: